deadlyvipers/dojo_rules/introduction.md

+Hi!
-This is an introduction for the Dojo
+This is an introduction